-Winter 2022
+Winter 2022/2023

-Dear Students and Parents,
+Dear Students and Families,

-Welcome to the Course Catalog for the 2022 - 2023 school year!
-This document along with the Scheduling Guide will allow you to navigate our course offerings and the documents needed for your daughter's scheduling.
+Welcome to the Scheduling Guide & Course Catalog for the 2023 - 2024 school year!
+These documents will allow you to navigate our course offerings and your daughter's scheduling process.

 As always, Mount Notre Dame is excited about the new possibilities that are available because of the revisions and additions to our curriculum.
-The course offerings found within are based upon the best curriculum and standards at every academic level.
-We are confident that your academic experiences here will provide you with a solid foundation for your future beyond Mount Notre Dame.
+The course offerings are based upon the best curriculum and standards at every academic level.
+We are confident that your academic experiences will provide you with a solid foundation for your future beyond Mount Notre Dame.

+Students will receive instruction on how to register for courses at our scheduling meetings in January.
 Students will use the PowerSchool portal to enter their schedule requests with their school counselors.
 This system allows for a simplified approach for students and families when making choices regarding their courses for next year.
-Students will receive instruction on how to register for courses at our scheduling meetings in late January.